 The Espai Carmen Thyssen Gallery is located on the second and third floors of the Abbot's Palace at the Sant Feliu de Guíxol Monastery, originally founded by the Benedictine Order.
 The original architecture is Romanesque.

 On reaching the second floor of the Palace you will find rooms 1,2 & 3 of the exhibition.
 This area provided the living quarters as well as administrative space for the monastic community.
 The Carmen Thyssen gallery continues with 5 more rooms (4-8) on the third floor of the Abbot's residence.

 This level has the feeling of a stately home or manor house, and enjoys superb natural light.
 This floor was exclusively reserved for the Abbot (including his bedroom and study) with a large reception area for visting dignitaries, both ecclesiastical and political, with its own dining room and guests' quarters.

-Carmen Thyssen Space presents the sixth exhibition called An ideal world, from Van Gogh to Gauguin and Vasarely and consolidates itself as a cultural centre.
-It is planned an expansion of activities and spaces in a near future.
-The aim is to place it on the same level as Madrid, Malaga and Andorra Thyssen Museums.
+Espai Carmen Thyssen tackles the sixth season with the exhibition An ideal world, from Van Gogh to Gauguin and Vasarely.
+Carmen Thyssen Collection and consolidates itself as a cultural centre.
+The project contemplates expansion in the near future, both of activities and spaces, in line with their counterparts Madrid, Malaga and Andorra Thyssen Museums.